bnorton/base-62.js/README.md

 ```

 #### Add this project to CircleCI
-Enable the build status at the top of this doc
+Enable the build status at the top of the README.lib.md doc

 ------------------------